 The Steven Myron Holl Foundation is thrilled to announce the construction of a new Architectural Archive and Research Library.
 The building, designed by Steven to complement the existing mid-century cabin on the T2 Reserve, will serve students of the Foundation’s annual architecture residency.

-The Architectural Archive and Research Library will house 1,200 models, 3,300 books, 20,000 individual watercolors and assorted furniture, artwork, correspondence, drawing sets, material samples and photographs.
+The Architectural Archive and Research Library will come to house 1,200 models, 3,300 books, 20,000 individual watercolors and assorted furniture, artwork, correspondence, drawing sets, material samples and photographs.